TinkerBoard/tinkerboard.github.io/docs/developer-guide/tinker_board_3n/tinker_os_android.md

 cd ..
 ```

-Once the keys are ready, build and sign the u-boot by providing the argument `--spl-new` and make it able to enable the secure boot automaticall by providing the arguement `--burn-key-hash`.
+Once the keys are ready, build and sign the u-boot by providing the option `--spl-new` and make it able to enable the secure boot automaticall by providing the option `--burn-key-hash`.

 :::danger
---burn-key-hash: If this arguemnt is provided, the secure boot for this SoC will be enabled during the 1st boot-up automatically after the image is installed.
-Then, the device can not boot with any other images which are not signed by the same keys.
-Suggest you only do this for the secure boot enablement and use the arguemnt `--spl-new` to sign the image without the argument `--burn-key-hash`.
+--burn-key-hash: If this option is provided, the secure boot for this SoC will be enabled during the 1st boot-up automatically after the image is installed.
+Then, the device can not boot with any other images which are not signed by the same key.
+Suggest you only do this for the secure boot enablement and use the option `--spl-new` to sign the image without the option `--burn-key-hash`.
 :::

 ```bash